Notice to eBay Auction Sellers (et al.)

 sure it was used as the model for one of the crystal polar bears Lladró

-styled for Daum Nancy. the evidence is incontrovertible that Lladró, in
+styled for Daum Nancy.
+The evidence is incontrovertible that Lladró, in

 What this all means for values is something the market will just have to